wildshark/rabbit_framework/README.md

-# Rabbit PHP Framework
+# RabbitPHP Framework

-Rabbit is a PHP framework designed to be easy to develop and deploy.
+RabbitPHP is a PHP framework designed to be easy to develop and deploy.
 It supports SOAP API communication.

 ## Framework Structure